jackson-lenhart/map-csv/README.md

 # map-csv
 node v8.4.0

-Parsing big CSV of baseball players as JSON and writing it to a file
+Parsing big CSV of baseball players as an array of objects and writing it to a JSON file.